msvincognito/static-site-workshop/README.md

 NOTE: Your github-pages website will always be accessible, no matter your repository visibility.

 ## Step 2 - Setup Github Actions
-If you would want your website to be deployed to github-pages, each time you make a change to your master branch, then you'll need to do some additional permission/authorization steps.
+If you would want your website to be deployed to github-pages each time you make a change to your master branch, then you'll need to do some additional permission/authorization steps.

-First create a `personal-access-token` on github, [follow the guide provided by github](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and copy the given access token.
+First create a `personal-access-token` on github with scope "repo", [follow the guide provided by github](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and copy the given access token.

-Then go to your github Settings, and open the "Secrets" tab, then create a new secret and name it `JEKYLL_PAT`, and paste the `personal-access-token` that you copied to the value.
+Then go to your Github repository Settings, and open the "Secrets" tab, then create a new secret and name it `JEKYLL_PAT`, and paste the `personal-access-token` that you copied to the value.
 Then save this, and now whenever you make a change to your master branch, an action will be started to make a new build of your website and deploy it to your github-pages site.

 NOTE: This process may take a couple of minutes.

 ### Extra Configuration (Custom Domains or subdomains)

+NOTE: For this workshop it's best **NOT** to use a custom domain, and to skip to Step 3.

 We need to make some additional changes when we are using a custom domain (e.g `mydomain.com`) or use a different repository name then `<your-username>.github.io` where `<your-username>` is your github username.

 Open the `_config.yml` file and change the items depending on the cases below: